Skip to main content

 AKS Automatic also comes with the KEDA controller pre-installed, so you can use the KEDA resource immediately by simply deploying a KEDA scaler to your cluster.

 KEDA works with the Horizontal Pod Autoscaler (HPA) to scale your applications based on external metrics.
-It will automatically create an HPA resource for you when you create a KEDA ScaledObject resource and take ownership of the resource.
-If you already have an existing HPA resource, you can transfer ownership so that KEDA manages the existing resource instead of creating one.
-When the contoso-air application was deployed to Kubernetes with AKS Automated Deployments, a HPA resource was automatically created.
-Rather than transferring ownership, we will need to delete the existing HPA resource so that KEDA can create a new one.
+It automatically creates an HPA resource when you create a KEDA ScaledObject resource and takes ownership of it.
+If you already have an existing HPA resource, you can transfer ownership so that KEDA manages it instead of creating one.

-To delete the existing HPA resource, navigate to the Run command section under Kubernetes resources in the AKS cluster left-hand menu.
+To delete the existing HPA resource, navigate to the Run command section under Kubernetes resources in the AKS cluster menu.
 In the command editor, run the following command:

 kubectl delete hpa contoso-air -n dev